iotaledger/iota-names/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Start a discussion or ask a question about Move on IOTA
+name: Start a discussion or ask a question about IOTA Names
 about: Start a discussion
 ---